acont95/scheduler/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Add optional task persistence.
-- [ ] Better support for logical combination of schedules to create more complex schedules.
+- [X] Better support for logical combination of schedules to create more complex schedules.
-- [ ] Use JSON file for simulation config.
+- [X] Use JSON file for simulation config.

 See the [open issues](https://github.com/acont95/flight-controller/issues) for a full list of proposed features (and known issues).